 For incoming students, a computer can be purchased between July 1st to April 15th and between September 1st and April 15th for continuing students.
 The Computer MUST be purchased by the student submitting the request.
 A scanned copy of the original receipt or the online receipt must accompany the request and show proof of payment and payment type (please check that your receipt shows this information).
 Photo copies of original receipts, order confirmations, bills or invoices are not sufficient forms of documentation and will not be accepted.

 Approved reimbursable computer expenses includes: one (1) desktop computer (with corresponding peripherals) or one (1) laptop computer (with corresponding items).
-In addition, one (1) printer up to $200.

 *Before purchasing your computer or any software, be sure to check with the Information Systems Technology (IST) department as Georgetown may offer or collaborate with third parties for educational discounts or free software.